dingherself/dingherself.github.io/openpgp.md

 ## If more security is needed...

-Encrypt your message to this dedicated key and send it over directly in plain text.
+Encrypt your message to this separate ed448/ky1024_cv448 key and send it over directly in plain text.

 - [5F753 E2979 BB902 23C81 0FE80 DE5A4 30CD4 E9C98 D9160 725EF](https://dingherself.com/.well-known/openpgpkey/hu/5F753E2979BB90223C810FE80DE5A430CD4E9C98D9160725EF7C012A208B4D36)